Villa Bonici: Modern

 The villa had previously served as one of the few open air cinema theatres in Malta.
 It also served as a school until 1969 and became an educational institute again as part of the St. Louis School.
 Today Villa Bonici is in a dilapidated state.
 It is surrounded by modern building development and had become an issue of development itself by its owners as being a high potential economic asset.

 Maltese heritage

 The historic parts of Villa Bonici were scheduled as a Grade 2 by the Malta Environment and Planning Authority (MEPA) in 2010.

 Garden

+17th and 18th century fragments were found within the gardens of the villa.
+It is unclear whether these are indication of earlier habitation of the grounds or dumped material from Valletta during the period of the rule of the Order of St John.

 The villa has one baroque archway designed for its large gardens.
 Other arches at the waterfront were demolished to build up the open air cinema.
 The cinema was converted into a commercial outlet.
 This building was eventually demolished to make way for a block of apartments.
 Most of the gardens are still intact but are subject to development.